benbalter/make-maps-better-together/_posts/0009-01-10-where-to-get-started.md

 * Open source some already-published data
 * Open source some tools in your data-processing pipeline
 * Contribute to an open source project you use
-* Non-code: Recipes, where to get lunch near the office
+* Non-code: Feedback repos, recipes, where to get lunch near the office